fsw0422/dsa-handbook/posts/ch07-sort-binary_search.md

       """
       Unstable sorting algorithm (elements with same key does NOT preserve ordering) using Divide and Conquer technique Most widely adapted sorting algorithm due to its performance

-      Quick sort is NOT an in-place algorithm as it allocates additional space through recursion Please do not confuse since input list is modified

       TC: O(N*logN)
       SC: O(logN)